Far from the world of beaches and tiki bars, there is a Florida of cowboys on horseback and cattle grazing on vast pastures.

 The highlight of the tour, though is when the bus got close to a herd of curious cows, who crowded the fence as though as we were handing out treats.

-Reserving a spot on the free Florida cattle ranch tour
+Reserving a spot on the free Deseret Ranches tour

 While a farm tour with cowboys and animals sounds ideal for kids, this “talky” tour would probably not hold the interest of most children.